bizz84/flutter-tips-and-tricks/tips/0213-fixing-version-solving-failed-errors/index.md

 ---

-Here's some more info about "flutter pub upgrade"
+Here's some more info about the `flutter pub upgrade` command:

 - [What does flutter pub upgrade do?](https://codewithandrea.com/tips/flutter-pub-upgrade/)